tafo/boggle-solver/README.md

 CheckChainMethod => ?
 {
-    I am open to any kind of requests
+    I am open to any kind of request
 }

 BinarySearchSolver vs HashSetSolver